Mariam-uz-Zamani: Family advancement

 Akbar's respect for the family of Mariam-uz-Zamani was profound.
 As per Badani, Akbar shared an intimate relationship with the Amer clan.
 After the death of the fiancé of one of the daughters of Raja Bharmal and younger sister of Mariam-uz-Zamani, Sukanya, in the Battle of Paronkh in October 1562, Akbar personally took responsibility for her marriage to a Rajput clan and adopted her as her own daughter.
-To honour them, he visited her native town, Amer, in the year 1569 and enjoyed the largesse bestowed over him by his in-laws.
-During this time, Mariam-uz-Zamani was into the fourth month of her pregnancy and thereafter was shortly delivered with Salim.
-Abul Fazl notes that his stay in Amer was of a month and a half and Akbar was showered with several noticeable gifts.

-Mariam-uz-Zamani also arranged the marriage of the daughter of her brother, Raja Bhagwant Das, to Salim on 13 February 1585.
-Man bai became the first and chief consort of Prince Salim.
-For this marriage Akbar personally visited the town of Amer and as a token of respect for her family carried the palanquin of her daughter-in-law on his shoulders for some distance.
-The gifts given by Mariam Zamani to the bride and bride-groom were valued at twelve lakh rupees.
-Man Bai later became the mother to Akbar's favourite grandson, Khusrau Mirza, and received the prestigious title of 'Shah Begum'.
+Mariam-uz-Zamani also arranged the marriage of her niece, Man Bai, the daughter of Raja Bhagwant Das, to her son, Prince Salim, which took place on 13 February 1585.
+Man Bai, became Salim's first wife.
+To mark the occasion, Akbar personally visited Amer and, as a gesture of respect towards Mariam-uz-Zamani's family, carried the bride's palanquin on his shoulders for some distance.
+The gifts presented by Mariam-uz-Zamani to the bride and groom were valued at twelve lakh rupees.
+Man Bai later became the mother of Khusrau Mirza, Akbar's favourite grandson, and received the title of Shah Begum.